Triple RSI Trading Strategy: Boost Your Win Rate to 90%

 Triple RSI trading strategy backtest

-We backtest SPY – the ETF that tracks S&P 500.
+We backtest SPY – the ETF that tracks the S&P 500.
 When we put the trading rules above into Amibroker, we get the following equity curve:

 The statistics and performance metrics are excellent, but the number of trades is low.
 However, if you play around with the trading rules, you can increase the number of trades and avoid sitting too much on the sidelines.